cupcake-recipes.com

 Step 1: Prep and Drain the Spinach

 Start by cooking your frozen spinach in the microwave according to the package directions.
-Once it’s cool enough to handle, you need to remove all the excess water.
-I like to wrap the spinach in a cheesecloth and squeeze it tightly, or you can press it into a fine mesh sieve with the back of a spoon.
-It is incredibly important to get it as dry as possible so your final dish isn’t runny!
+Once it is cool enough to handle, you need to squeeze out as much water as humanly possible.
+I like to put it in a cheesecloth and wring it out, or press it firmly into a fine mesh sieve.
+Do not skip this step!
+If you leave water in the spinach, your final dish will be a runny mess.

 Step 2: Sauté the Aromatics

 Place a large skillet over medium-high heat and melt your butter.
-Toss in your diced yellow onion and sauté until it becomes soft and translucent.
-This brings out the natural sweetness.
-Then, add your minced garlic and cook for just 30 seconds until it’s beautifully fragrant.
+Toss in your diced yellow onion and sauté it until it becomes soft and translucent.
+This brings out the natural sweetness of the onion.
+Add your minced garlic and cook for just about 30 seconds until it smells amazing.

 Step 3: Build the Cream Base

-Lower the heat slightly and add your cream cheese to the skillet.
-Stir constantly until it is completely melted into the onions and garlic.
-Next, pour in your heavy cream and let the mixture cook for about 2 minutes, stirring often until it’s smooth and gently bubbling.
+Drop your cream cheese into the skillet and stir it around until it is completely melted into the onions and garlic.
+Next, pour in your heavy cream and let the mixture cook and bubble gently for about 2 minutes.

 Step 4: Melt the Cheeses